QA-system/QA-System-on-PubMed-INLPT-WS2023/Report/Report .md

 ### Analysis

-The system has demonstrated a high degree of competence in generating responses that are semantically aligned with the users' inquiries, as evidenced by the 63% rate of high-quality responses in the manual evaluation and the strong BERTScore metrics.
+The system has demonstrated a high degree of competence in generating responses that are semantically aligned with the users' inquiries, as demonstrated by the 81% of responses rated as moderate to high quality in the manual evaluation, along with strong BERTScore metrics.
 These outcomes suggest that the model is well-optimized for understanding and processing complex textual information, a critical requirement for our domain of focus.

 Qualitative analysis of the system's outputs reveals consistent success in handling queries that require deep contextual understanding and the synthesis of information across multiple sources.
 This is particularly evident in the system's ability to provide comprehensive, nuanced answers to questions involving explanations or definitions, where it leverages its semantic understanding capabilities to generate informative and accurate responses.